 Yes, taco soup freezes incredibly well.
 I recommend freezing this soup in jars or individual containers so it’s easy to thaw out exactly how much you need.

-Tips for the Best Taco Soup
+Tips for Taco Soup

 - Make sure to drain the excess fat from the ground beef for the best flavor.